suyashvsingh/rce70-next/README.md

     ![c]
     ![java]

-2. There are three text editors, one for the code, one for the input and one for the output
+2. There are three text editors: one for the code, one for the input and one for the output

 3. The code can be run using the Run button or <kbd>Alt</kbd> + <kbd>Enter</kbd> key

-4. The code automatically get saved in the local storage, so that the user can continue from where he left

-5. The user can reset the code using the Reset button
+4. The user can reset the code using the Reset button

-6. The user can download the code using the Download button
+5. The user can download the code using the Download button

 ## Thought behind the project

-1. Researchers could use a Remote Code Executor app to test the security of different applications or systems, without having to run potentially dangerous code on their own machines.
+1. Researchers could use a Remote Code Executor app to test the security of different applications or systems without having to run potentially dangerous code on their machines.

-2. Developers could use a Remote Code Executor app to quickly test code snippets or entire applications in a controlled environment, without having to set up a local development environment.
+2. Developers could use a Remote Code Executor app to quickly test code snippets or entire applications in a controlled environment without having to set up a local development environment.

-3. A Remote Code Executor app could be useful for teaching coding concepts and techniques, particularly for online courses or tutorials.
-Students could experiment with different code examples and receive immediate feedback, without having to install anything locally.
+3. A Remote Code Executor app could be helpful for teaching coding concepts and techniques, particularly for online courses or tutorials.
+Students could experiment with different code examples and receive immediate feedback without having to install anything locally.

 ## Working